 Step 3 of Dr. Tan’s Acupuncture 1,2,3 protocol involves identifying the optimal locations on the selected treatment meridian for needle insertion to achieve the best results.
 Based on Dr. Tan's Strategy of Twelve Magical Points, effective point selection relies on the principles of mirroring and imaging.
 These principles highlight the body's interconnectedness, where pain in one area can trigger tenderness, weakness, or tightness in other distant regions.
 By addressing these projected areas, you can restore balance and heal the original source of pain.

-To effectively treat the source of pain, apply the principles of mirroring and imaging to identify target areas of the projected pain (as tenderness, weakness, or tightness) for needle insertion.
+To effectively treat the source of pain, apply the principles of mirroring and imaging to identify target areas of the projected pain (which can manifest as tenderness, weakness, or tightness) for needle insertion.
 For the best outcomes, palpate for ashi points instead of directly using standard acupuncture points in the projected area.

 Apply the mirroring principle to locate points on a limb to treat pain originating from another limb.
 Mirroring uses the upper limb to balance the lower limb, and vice versa.
 Refer to the following charts for the mapping between upper and lower limb areas through mirroring and reverse mirroring.